SabreTools/MPF/CHANGELIST.md

 - Clean up usings
 - Remove automatic eject and reset options
 - Remove options from UI
-- Remove firmware output for Redumper (Deterous)
+- Remove firmware output for Redumper
 - Merge EnumConverter and EnumExtensions
 - Move event args to root of Core
 - Move processing queue to root of Core